 How Many Words is Enough?

-Most designers and branding experts think less is more when it comes to web page copy.
+Many a website designer and branding expert think less is more when it comes to web page copywriting.
 I know that getting top rankings for a content-deficient page on your website is not going to be that easy, unless you are writing about a topic with no prior coverage…

 Explaining a topic clearly and authoritatively, and being perceived as an expert by search engines and readers alike, cannot be done “above the fold.”